 “I made the land first,” he responds, and then calls on another student.

-Once the class is competent in all sharing formats, choose which format to use on a given day depending on students’ needs, time constraints, and classroom events.
+Once the class is competent in all sharing formats, choose which format to use on a given day.
+This will depend on students’ needs, time constraints, and classroom events.
 For example, on a day when you want everyone to think and talk about a certain topic, you might use around-the-circle sharing.

 On a different day, partner or dialogue sharing might provide a time for more in-depth conversations.
 For example, students could do a partner sharing or a focused-topic dialogue sharing about which character from a read-aloud book they like best and why.